 AWS may engage the entities listed on the AWS Sub-Processors web page to carry out specific processing activities on behalf of the customer or data center facility management activities.
 This web page also provides customers with the option to subscribe to email notifications if the list of sub-processors changes.

 Customers evaluating AWS as part of their disaster recovery planning should first identify their resiliency goals and consider any applicable regulatory requirements for resiliency and disaster recovery.
 Customers can then architect their AWS environment to meet their resiliency goals and regulatory requirements.
 For example, to mitigate environmental risks, customers can architect their AWS workloads to take advantage of physically separated Availability Zones and Regions to reach their objectives.
-Customers with high availability requirements often use multiple Regions for critical applications.
-Learn more on the AWS Disaster Recovery web page, the AWS Data Center Controls web page, and within the AWS SOC 2 report available in AWS Artifact.
+When planning for business continuity and disaster recovery AWS customers should utilize the best practices contained in the reliability pillar of the AWS Well Architected Framework.

 AWS Artifact provides several compliance reports issued by third-party auditors who have tested and verified our compliance with a variety of global, regional, and industry-specific security standards and regulations.
 When new reports are released, they are made available for customers to download in AWS Artifact.
 For more information, go to the Compliance Reports FAQ.
 You can access AWS Artifact directly from the AWS Management Console.